 Most importantly, your Apple ID can be used to “Test on Device”, which essentially means that anyone with a free Apple ID can deploy apps to their iPhones, iPads, and Apple TVs, without relying on a paid developer account.
 In this simple to follow video tutorial, we’ll show you how.

-Step 1: Create a free Apple ID using this link.
+Step 1: Create a free Apple ID.
 If you already have an Apple ID, you can go directly to Step 2

 Step 2: Sign in to the Apple Developer Member Center using your Apple ID to give your Apple ID access to limited developer privileges.
 You will be asked to read an enrollment form, and check a box stating that you agree.

 Step 3: Launch Xcode → Preferences → Accounts